wpXtreme/wpdk/index.md

 You can get all documentation you need about WPDK framework through your PHP IDE ( all source code is documented in PHPDoc format compatible with the Doxygen tool ), or navigating this documentation.

-@page            page_getting_started Getting Started
+@page page_install Installing WPDK in your WordPress environment

-To start to develop with WPDK framework you just follow these fews rules and suggestions.
+To start developing with *WPDK framework*, first of all you have to install *WPDK* in your WordPress environment.
+Please follow these simple rules to accomplish this task.

-@section         section_getting_started_1 System Requirements
+1. Verify the system requirements:

-* Wordpress 3.4 or higher (last version is suggest)
+  * Wordpress 3.4 or higher (last stable version is highly suggested) - **Note: WordPress MU is not yet supported.**
   * PHP version 5.2.4 or greater
   * MySQL version 5.0 or greater

-### Browser compatibility

-* We suggest to update your browser always at its last version.
+  * We suggest to update your browser always at its last version, because *WPDK* uses *javascript* language to accomplish some tasks.
+2. Download the zip of *WPDK* framework from official GitHub repository [clicking here](https://github.com/wpXtreme/wpdk/tree/production).
+This is the official stable (production) branch of the framework.
+If you want to download the framework from other branches of this repo, please remember that *their source code is still experimental*, and then it is not ready to be used in any production environment.
+3. Unzip the framework.
+You will have its root directory named `wpdk-production`
+4. Copy the entire `wpdk-production` folder in the `wp-content/plugins` directory of your WordPress environment.

+Done. *WPDK* framework is installed in your environment.

+**Please note that you won't see WPDK framework in your WordPress plugins dashboard, because WPDK does not need to be activated.
+Once installed, WPDK is immediately ready and available.**

+@page page_howto WPDK How-to

+Here you can find a set of examples and how-to about WPDK in action into a WordPress environment.

+Any example and/or how-to is available to anyone through GitHub interface.
+If you want to download and use these examples in your environment, you naturally have to install *WPDK* first: please [follow these rules](@ref page_install) to do that.

 @section         section_getting_started_2 Installation